Apple Tasting Party

 Planting Apple Seeds

 Provide small paper drinking cups, apple seeds, potting soil or dirt, and water.
 Save seeds from the apples used for the food experience.
 Give each child a cup and have the children fill their cups with soil.
-Place finger in soil to make a small hole and drop in the seed.
+Place a finger in the soil to make a small hole and drop in the seed.
 Dampen the soil with a small amount of water.
-Place cups in a well lighted place and water occasionally; then read the children the book The Tiny Seed by Eric Carle.
+Place cups in a well-lighted place and water occasionally; then read the children the book The Tiny Seed by Eric Carle.

 ~Submitted by Barbie